swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 }
 ```

-Aside from being ugly and verbose, transforming `Unicode.Scalar` literals also sacrifices compile-time guarantees.
+Transforming `Unicode.Scalar` literals also sacrifices compile-time guarantees.
 The statement `let char: UInt8 = 1989` is a compile time error, whereas `let char: UInt8 = .init(ascii: "߅")` is a run time error.

-ASCII scalars are inherently textual, so it should be possible to express them with a textual literal without requiring layers upon layers of transformations.
-Just as applying the `String` APIs runs counter to Swift’s stated design goals of safety and efficiency, forcing users to express basic data values in such a convoluted and unreadable way runs counter to our design goal of [expressiveness](https://swift.org/about/#swiftorg-and-open-source).
+ASCII scalars are inherently textual, so it should be possible to express them with a textual literal directly.
+Just as applying the `String` APIs runs counter to Swift’s stated design goals of safety and efficiency, requiring users to express basic data values in such a verbose way runs counter to our design goal of [expressiveness](https://swift.org/about/#swiftorg-and-open-source).

 Integer character literals would provide benefits to `String` users.
 One of the [future directions](https://gist.github.com/milseman/bb39ef7f170641ae52c13600a512782f#unmanaged-strings) for `String` is to provide performance-sensitive or low-level users with direct access to code units.
-Having numeric character literals for use with this API is hugely motivating.
+Having numeric character literals for use with this API is highly motivating.
 Furthermore, improving Swift’s bytestring ergonomics is an [important part](https://forums.swift.org/t/prepitch-character-integer-literals/10442/140?u=taylorswift) of our long term goal of expanding into embedded platforms.

 ## Proposed solution

-Let's do the obvious thing here, and conform Swift’s integer types to `ExpressibleByUnicodeScalarLiteral`.
-These conversions will only be valid for the ASCII range `U+0 ..< U+128`; unicode scalar literals outside of that range will be invalid and treated similar to the way we currently diagnose overflowing integer literals.
-This is a conservative limitation which we believe is warranted, as allowing transparent unicode conversion to integer types carries major encoding pitfalls we want to protect users from.
+Conform Swift’s integer types to `ExpressibleByUnicodeScalarLiteral`.
+These conversions will only be valid for the ASCII range `U+0 ..< U+128`; unicode scalar literals outside of that range will be invalid and will generate compile-time errors similar to the way we currently diagnose overflowing integer literals.
+This is a conservative approach, as allowing transparent unicode conversion to integer types carries encoding pitfalls users may not anticipate or easily understand.

 | `ExpressibleBy`… | `UnicodeScalarLiteral` | `ExtendedGraphemeClusterLiteral` | `StringLiteral` |
 | --- | --- | --- | --- |